• Skip to primary navigation

 5. Reflect your brand voice

 The look and feel of your self-service resources can help you build trustworthy and lasting customer relationships.
 Think of your self-service portal as a natural extension of your business website.
-You can add personality to the platform by customizing the page according to your brand, logo, font, updating the color, and including photographs of your support team.
+You can add personality to the platform by customizing the page according to your brand, logo, and font, updating the color, and including photographs of your support team.
 And always remember to keep it consistent!

 Most self-support software includes pre-made themes comprising different layouts, icons, and add-ons.
 You can make small tweaks to make them compatible with your requirements.
 Here’s a sample template.